CMUCTAT/MathTutor-process-js/README.md

 - warn: FALSE --> %(visRow4)%

 You can then compare this input to a Flash interface that is connected to the BRD graph specified by -g.

+### Possible Next Steps
+- Put the raw output HTML as part of the tutor.